desyatkoff/lsx/README.md

 Copyright (C) Sergey Desyatkov

-Template is licensed under the GNU General Public License v3.0 or later.
+LSX is licensed under the GNU General Public License v3.0 or later.
 See the [LICENSE](/LICENSE) file for more details